 Reauthenticate Using OAuth

-If you are using the current OAuth authentication method, then you can simply click on a different user under the "connect using" section, or click "Connect to Salesforce" to authenticate a new Salesforce user.
+If you are using the current OAuth authentication method, then you can simply click on the username/authentication you would like to use under the "connect using" section to reauthenticate to that Salesforce user.
+You can also click on a different user before clicking on the one you'd like to utilize.

 Changing authentication to a new user will only cause this change to occur in the specific connector you are working with.
 In other words, each connector authentication happens on a form by form basis.
 This way, you can change the authentication on one connector without impacting all your other connectors.